Flow equation approach to singular stochastic PDEs: Statement of the result

 for all $\varphi\in C^\infty_\rc(\bM)$.
 Consider the microscopic equation

-Note that Eq.~\eqref{eq:KPZ_derivative} is related to Eq.~\eqref{eq:KPZ_example} via the identification $\Psi=\partial_{\bar x}\Phi$.
+which is related to Eq.~\eqref{eq:KPZ_example} via the identification $\microPsi_\sUV=\partial_{\bar x}\microPhi_\sUV$.
 As described briefly in Remark~\ref{rem:kpz} our technique can be adapted to yield the existence and universality of the macroscopic scaling limit for the above equation.
-The only relevant coefficients of the force $\dot{\mathrm F}_{\sUV}[\varphi]$ not violating the symmetries of the equation are
+The only relevant coefficients of the force $\dot{\microF}_{\sUV}[\varphi]$ not violating the symmetries of the equation are

 The relevant force coefficients are fixed by the following renormalization conditions

 and for all other $(i,m,a)\in\bar\frI^-$